Wild Alaskan Company

 Served with a Perfect Caper-Butter-Lemon Sauce

-A cracker crust and a meuniere-inspired sauce makes this one of the tastiest Pacific rockfish recipes you can pull together on weeknight, inspired by one of the most classic and beloved French seafood dishes — sole meuniere.
+A cracker crust and a meuniere-inspired sauce makes this one of the tastiest white fish recipes you can pull together on weeknight, inspired by one of the most classic and beloved French seafood dishes — sole meuniere.

-The key ingredient for our adaptation is crushed ritz crackers, which coat the rockfish fillets to produce a buttery, golden crust.
-Once the rockfish is quickly pan-fried, all you need to do is throw a little butter, capers, and lemon juice into the pan to create a quick sauce.
+The key ingredient for our adaptation is crushed ritz crackers, which coat the fish to produce a buttery, golden crust.
+Once the fish is quickly pan-fried, all you need to do is throw a little butter, capers, and lemon juice into the pan to create a quick sauce.
 The entire meal is ready in 15 minutes.
 Serve this dish with a simple green salad and a baguette to soak up all the decadent pan sauce.

 About Chef Alexandra: Alexandra Albrecht has been working as a personal chef in New York City and Long Island for over 10 years.
 Whether she’s cooking for clients, teaching cooking classes or preparing dinner for her family of three, she centers her ethics of sourcing the finest seasonal ingredients to ensure delicious, balanced and nutrient-dense meals.
 She is also a professional dancer and therefore has a deep personal understanding of how proper nutrition fuels a healthy, active lifestyle.